CognitiveNeuroLab/Oddball_experiments/README.md

 In this repo everyone can add all the the oddball paradigms that are being ran at the CNL.
 Currently in this repo:
 1- auditory duration discrimination oddball
 2- auditory duration tone oddball
+3- Rhythm oddball
-3- auditory ommision oddball
+4- auditory ommision oddball
-4- visual oddbal
+5- visual oddbal

+*almost all paradigms will have 50 sequence files of one randomly will be selected.
+These need to be created first using the matlab file (MMN_makeSequence)*